 Ever heard of Fowling?
 It’s a cross between bowling and football (with a bit of corn hole for good measure).
 You stand next to the board full of bowling pins, you on one end and your opponent on the other.
 The object is to knock down the bowling pins on your opponent’s side… with a football.
 Tip: I was surprised by how much I like this.
 I wasn’t sure if I’d like it because I can’t throw a football to save my life but it ended up being a FUN date night.

 How about an ice cream shop hop?
 We’ve rounded up all the ice cream shops and creamy whips for you.
 All you need to do is choose your favorites!

 Enjoy a chill date as you watch the planes come and go at Lunken Airport.
-Walk or bike the Lunken Airport trail, hit some golf balls, act like a kid on the playground, and/or dine at Sky Galley.
+Walk or bike the Lunken Airport trail, hit some golf balls, or act like a kid on the playground.